diem/off-chain-reference/docs/complex_state_machine.md

 * `Receiver` -> `Status` -> `Status`: `abort`
 * `Receiver` -> `Status` -> `abort_code`: one of `no-kyc-needed` or `rejected`.

-The sender can initiate a payment using the Simple Flow in case of an abort with `no-kyc-needed`.
+The sender can initiate a payment on-chain in case of an abort with `no-kyc-needed`.

 ### RSEND -> READY